 Make your work more discoverable by others;

-Distinguish yourself from other researchers with similar names;
+Distinguish you from other researchers with similar names;

-Connect your research to yourself throughout your career, no matter how your name appears in publication;
+Connect you to your research throughout your career, no matter how your name appears in publications;

 Pitt is an institutional member of ORCID.
 Be sure to share your ORCID iD with Pitt as a 'trusted party' to allow the University to: